JenniferMack/Ulysses-post-to-WP/README.md

 ![Ulysses recommended formatting,][image-2]

-The post will be put into the default category, and all other options will be your defaults.
+The post will be **scheduled for publishing two hours after uploading**, and all other options will be your defaults.
 The title and tags are the most important, and are easy to configure this way.

 ## For WordPress.com Users